-rolls the dice to bring you an obscure slice of gaming history, from lost gems to weapons grade atrocities.
+From 2010 to 2014 Richard Cobbett (opens in new tab) wrote Crapshoot, a column about bringing random obscure games back into the light.
 This week, childhood terror has a new name.
 Horror has a new face.
 And the only weapon that can thwart its evil plan is... correct punctuation?
 Gulp...

 Snnnk!
 Good morning, readers.
 This is an important safety announcement.
-Please ensure that you are properly seated before continuing this week's Crap Shoot.
+Please ensure that you are properly seated before continuing this week's Crapshoot.
 If you have a mouthful of fluid, swallow it before continuing.
 PC Gamer cannot be held accountable for any damage done to your keyboard or computer.
 If anyone around you is sleeping or easily startled, please wake them gently now.
-It will be much less disturbing than when you yell "WHAT THE ****?!" in twenty-seven seconds.
+It will be much less disturbing than when you yell "WHAT THE ****?!" in 27 seconds.

 Breathe in....
 And breathe out.
 Breathe in... and out.
 Better?
 Then I'll continue.

 I.M.
-Meen - which is like saying 'I'm Mean' in case you were wondering, it's kinda subtle - is fairly typical of the genre in that its game and educational elements go together about as comfortably as soap and a Duke Nukem Forever fansite owner... but unlike most, nobody who's ever played this gives a damn about anything but the intro.
+Meen (which is like saying 'I'm Mean' in case you were wondering, it's kinda subtle) is fairly typical of the genre in that its game and educational elements go together about as comfortably as soap and a Duke Nukem Forever fansite owner.
+Nobody who's ever played it gives a damn about anything but the intro.
 Everything within is largely forgotten, but Meen himself lives on in roughly a million YouTube mash-ups, most of the YouTube Poop variety, which delight in cutting his sentences around to make him dance and sing about his p-p-penis.
-YouTube Poops are a complete waste of time, effort and bandwidth though, so here's a different mashup instead...
+YouTube Poops are a complete waste of time, effort and bandwidth though, so here's a different mashup instead.

 The actual game is definitely odd though.
 It's a shooter.
-A very bad shooter, based on a Wolfenstein 3D like engine, but a shooter nonetheless, in which you run around the many levels of Meen's labyrinth to shoot spiders and similar monsters, with a few bosses thrown in for good measure.
+A very bad shooter, but a shooter nonetheless, in which you run around the many levels of Meen's labyrinth to shoot spiders and similar monsters, with a few bosses thrown in for good measure.
 The edutainment part comes from the fact that Meen has major problems with his grandma.
 She makes him eat soggy porridge, can't hear very well, keeps farting in the middle of Only Fools and Horses, and...

 ...wait.
 That doesn't sound right.
 One second...